 Scotland and Cruel Sports

-The Overview : the League campaigns against cruelty to animals perpetrated in the name of sport in Scotland – in the same way that it campaigns on the same issue in the rest of the UK.
+The Overview : the League campaigns against cruelty to animals perpetrated in the name of sport in Scotland – as it does in the rest of the UK.

-Some legislation that affects Scotland is reserved to Westminster – including the licensing of most guns.
-However, much other legislation that the League campaigns on in Scotland is controlled by the Scottish Parliament, including hunting, snaring, air gun licensing and issues pertaining to conservation.
+Most of the legislation that the League campaigns on in Scotland is controlled by the Scottish Parliament, including hunting, snaring, and issues pertaining to conservation.
 The League makes representations to Members of the Scottish Parliament (MSPs) on these important issues.

 Current campaigns include: